schubergphilis/sbp-frontend-style/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project will help you to build a webapp with the [Atomic Design](https://medium.com/galaxy-ux-studio/principles-of-atomic-design-7b03a30c3cb6) Approach

 ## Available Scripts